JetBrains/sbt-structure/README.md

 ## Development notes

-- The plugin is cross-built for sbt 0.13 and 1.x
+- The plugin is cross-built for sbt 0.13, 1.x and 2.
+- JDK 17 is required for building the plugin.
+The plugin is correctly compiled for JDK 8 compatibility.
 (see https://www.scala-sbt.org/1.x/docs/Cross-Build-Plugins.html) \
 The project is not imported correctly in IntelliJ (some source folders are not detected, etc...)
 This is a known issue, see [correctly handle cross-projects